Generic Name: telaprevir (tel-A-pre-vir)

 Important safety information:

 - It is important to stay hydrated while you are taking Incivek.
 Contact your doctor if you have symptoms of dehydration (eg, increased thirst, dry mouth, change in the amount of urine produced, dark urine).
+Tell your doctor if you cannot drink fluids or eat.

 - If vomiting or diarrhea occurs, you will need to take care not to become dehydrated.
 Contact your doctor for instructions.